sky-story/Learn-Something-New-Today/README.md

 The project is mostly processed as planned but finishing homepage instead of other tutorial pages.
 Other tutorial pages would be programmed based on the revised version of tutorial1.html

-- **Week 4**: Write codes for Python Foundation page, Github Uploads page, and Copilot Application page.
+✅ - **Week 4**: Write codes for Python Foundation page and quiz section

+Created the Python Foundation tutorial page with structured sections and consistent layout

+Added code examples and explanations for Python basics

+Built the quiz section with multiple-choice questions related to the tutorial content

-- **Week 5**: Complete codes for other tutorial pages & homepage design
+✅ - **Week 5**: Complete codes for other tutorial pages & quiz section

+Implemented interactive quiz logic with correct and incorrect answer validation

+Integrated navigation to allow users to move between questions

+Ensured design accessibility and responsiveness across devices

+Ensured smooth page transitions and functional logic between all tutorial and quiz pages

+Completed internal testing for navigation and quiz performance

 - **Week 6**: Complete codes for other tutorial pages & homepage design
 - **Week 7**: Quiz system & accomplishment design
 - **Week 8**: Interactive animations integration